Sakura0134/Ace-chip8-Emulator/ReadMe.md

 You can also change the config file location and execute it using `./ace-cli [GAME LOC] [CONFIG LOC]`

 ## Config.ini
-It handles basic settings in code
+It handles basic settings in code.
+It handles basic settings in code.
+Run the emulator once to create it.(In config folder in project repo)
 ```
 [Theme]
 bg = 3 //Sets background Colour